 - I try not to make brand generalisations but focus on the pigments (I compare pigments not colour names) Some pigments are best in one brand rather than another brand.

-- Sometimes I have a certain brand because it is readily available.
+- For many years I was using a certain brand because it is readily available.
 Winsor and Newton is available in every art store in Australia but I have to go into the city to buy Daniel Smith over the counter or save up and make a big online purchase.
-Schmincke is not as easily to be found… etc etc
+Schmincke is not as easily to be found… etc etc... but in recent years it is nearly all Daniel Smith.
+I find them so much more vibrant than WN.

 - Choosing colours that go in your palette is a very PERSONAL choice.
 You will find some pigments work better for you.